maciejlelusz/AWS-Lambda-Twitter-Bot/README.md

 # AWS Lambda Twitter Bot

 Simple AWS Lambda ready Twitter Bot based on Python.
-It's preconfigured to retweet and automatically follow your folowers and people who gain the most retweets from gathered twwets during run.
+It's preconfigured to retweet and automatically follow your folowers and people who gain the most retweets from gathered tweets during run.

 You can configure keywords by editing line: